 The race to find better care and cures for illnesses and diseases, like GI disorders, that strike children is never ending and you can help!

-From November 7th-December 15th, K'NEX will donate 10% of online sales to the Crohn's and Colitis Foundation of America support programs such as pediatric gastroenterology research.
+From October 1st-November 30th, K'NEX will donate 10% of online sales to the Crohn's & Colitis Foundation of America to support programs such as pediatric gastroenterology research.
 In addition, at checkout, every shopper at www.knex.com will have the opportunity to donate additional funds!